Giulio64/IOT2020Assignments/README.md

 * [Analysis] Contains all the documents for the analysis/ designing of the system.
 * [Application Logic] Contains all the piece of code / tests for the application logic
 * [Presentation] Contains all the piece of code / tests for the presentation to the user

+### Important Links:

+see a demostration on youtube: TODO check the post on linkedin with the full tutorial: TODO

+PLEASE NOTE: due to github limitation i cannot upload the full working code with all the modules and frameworks, if you want a full functional copy please email me at: serra.1904089@studenti.uniroma1.it